microsoft/verona/docs/internal/abi.md

 When the sign bit is zero, we use 4 high bits in the mantissa to encode all representable types, followed by a padding of `(52-4-sizeof(type))` bits, and the value taking the `sizeof(type)` lower bits.

 We can encode all 32-bit or less types as well as pointers and `F64`, but not 64-bit integers or higher.
-For those, we use the wide packing above.
+For those, we use the wide packing below.

 The list of the types that can be NaN-packed:
 * Pointer